Consensys/doc.goquorum/docs/Reference/API-Methods.md

         "Action completed successfully"
         ```

-### `quorumPermission_addSubOrg`
+### `quorumPermission_recoverBlackListedNode`

-Creates a sub-organization under the master organization.
+Initiates the recovery of the specified denylisted (blacklisted) node.
-This method can be called by an organization admin account.
+This method can be called by a network admin account.
+Once the majority of network admins [approve](#quorumpermission_approveblacklistednoderecovery), the denylisted node is
+marked as active.

 #### Parameters

-* `parentOrgId`: *string* - parent organization ID under which the sub-organization is being added
+* `orgId`: *string* - organization or sub-organization ID to which the node belongs

-!!! note

-    The parent organization ID should contain the complete organization hierarchy from master organization ID to the
-    immediate parent.
-    The organization hierarchy is separated by `.`.
-    For example, if master organization `ABC` has a sub-organization `SUB1`, then while creating the sub-organization at
-    `SUB1` level, the parent organization should be given as `ABC.SUB1`.

-* `subOrgId`: *string* - sub-organization ID

-* `enodeId`: *string* - complete enode ID of the node linked to the sub-organization ID
+* `enodeId`: *string* - complete enode ID

 #### Returns